 My Early Years of Law Practice

-It turned out, though, that one of my first real jobs as a lawyer was preparing a special needs trust for my sister.
+I didn’t start out as an estate attorney.
+One of my first real jobs as a lawyer was preparing a special needs trust for my sister.
 By that time, her medical condition had become disabling and she was receiving Medicaid and SSI benefits.
-Still, for whatever reason, serving the special needs community wasn’t an avenue I seriously considered.
+Still, for whatever reason, estate planning wasn’t an avenue I seriously considered.
 I just took the work that paid the bills.
 I worked a short while as a public defender and I handled divorce and custody cases that came my way.

 It didn’t occur to me back then that estate planning could be something more than dry and boring paperwork.
 I had always had the image of it that I suspect many people do: older, “silk-stocking” lawyers preparing expensive legal documents for their well-heeled, social elite clientele.